Internet censorship and surveillance in Europe: Netherlands

+In 2020 the Supreme Court affirmed the decision of ordering ISPs to block access to the IP-addresses and URLs of The Pirate Bay.

+In 2021, a group of ISPs including KPN, Ziggo and T-Mobile signed a binding agreement to block sites that any of these ISPs were ordered to block by a court of justice for infringing on copyright.
+Similar agreements exist in Germany and Denmark.

 North Macedonia

 There are no government restrictions on access to the Internet or credible reports that the government monitors e-mail or Internet chat rooms without judicial oversight.

 The constitution provides for freedom of speech and press; however, the government does not always respect these rights in practice.
 The law prohibits speech that incites national, religious, or ethnic hatred, and provides penalties for violations.
 The law prohibits arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.